Robin-Zuniga/Example_Project_01/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the layoffs data to answer key questions, such as:
   1. What are the overall trends in layoffs over time?
-  2. Are layoffs more frequent in specific months or seasons?
+  2. Are layoffs more frequent in specific months?
   3. Which industries are experiencing the highest number of layoffs?

 ### Insights